that0n3guy/VM-Template-Scripts/README.md

 VM Template Scripts
 =======================

+Update - These scripts haven't been used in a while.
+I've moved away from virtual (mostly) as docker is a much better option for me.
+They should still work (since bash lives on forever).

 ###mount_share_locally
 An init.d script.
 Mounts samba shares locally to /mnt/samba/{sharename}.
 It reads the .smb_credentials and .smb_remote_mounts files in the defined users home directory.